tlaphane/Machine-Learning---Twitter-User-Gender-Classification/README.md

 'pip install --upgrade $BASE_URL/$CUDA_VERSION/jaxlib-0.1.31-$PYTHON_VERSION-none-$PLATFORM.whl' Note that we force version 0.1.31 in the pip install above.
 In addition it may be necessary to enforce jax version 0.1.50.
 These versions of Jax and Jaxlib are compatible

+#?
+We are predicting how well do words in tweets and profiles predict user gender?

+## This data is downloaded from the site https://www.kaggle.com/crowdflower/twitter-user-gender-classification